Sector Mean Reversion on German Stocks (XETRA): 4.50% CAGR, -0.59% vs DAX

 Cash Periods 3 of 104

-The win rate of 42.31% means the strategy beats SPY in fewer than half of individual years.
-Sustained underperformance, not just a few bad years.
+The win rate of 47.12% against the DAX means the strategy beats its local benchmark in slightly fewer than half of individual years.

 Year-by-year returns